Testing for stationarity of functional time series in the frequency domain: Empirical results

 \subsection{Application to annual temperature curves}

 To give an instructive data example, the proposed method was applied to annual temperature curves recorded at several measuring stations across Australia over the last century and a half.
 The exact locations and lengths of the functional time series are reported in Table \ref{tab:data}, and the annual temperature profiles recorded at the Gayndah station are displayed for illustration in the left panel of Figure \ref{fig:data0}.
 To test whether these annual temperature profiles constitute stationary functional time series or not, the proposed testing method was utilized, using specifications similar to those in the simulation study.
-Focusing here on the eigenbased version, the test statistic $\hat Q_{M,e}^{(T)}$ in \eqref{eq:quad_form_test} was applied with $L$ chosen according to \eqref{eq:L} and $h_m=m$ for $m=1,\ldots,M$, where $M=1$ and $5$.

-The testing results are summarized in Table \ref{tab:data}.
-It can be seen that stationarity is rejected in favor of the alternative at the 1\% significance level at all measuring stations for $\hat Q_{5,e}^{(T)}$ and for all but two measuring stations for $\hat Q_{1,e}^{(T)}$, the exceptions being Melbourne and Sydney, where the test is rejected at the 5\% level with a $p$-value of $0.014$, and Sydney, where the $p$-value is approximately $0.072$.
-The clearest rejection of the null hypothesis was found for the measuring station at Gunnedah Pool for both choices of $M$.
-The values of $L$ chosen with \eqref{eq:L} range from 4 to 8 and are similar to the values observed in the simulation study.
-The right-hand side of Figure \ref{fig:data0} shows the decay of eigenvalues associated with the different measuring stations.
-Moreover, for $M=1$ ($M=5$) aTVE ranges from 0.762 (0.705) in Hobart to 0.882 (0.847) in Melbourne.
+To get an idea of the spectral structure of these different temperature curves, the left-hand side of Figure \ref{fig:dataL} shows the averaged eigenvalue decay standardized with respect to the largest eigenvalue at each frequency.
+More precisely, $\frac 1T\sum_{j=1}^T\lambda_l^{\omega_j}/\lambda_1^{\omega_j}$ is plotted against $l$.
+Figure \ref{fig:eig_l_freq} displays in addition the plots of the $l$-largest sample eigenvalues $\lambda_l^{\omega_j}$ against $j$ for $l=1,\ldots,15$.
+It can be seen that frequency-specific contributions are heterogeneous for each of the four stations.
+There are also substantial differences in the eigenvalue plots across different stations.
+The choices of $L_j$ across frequency $\omega_j$ as used by the standardized test procedure are shown in the right-hand side of Figure \ref{fig:dataL}.